 Word of the shepherd’s discovery soon got out and the gold rush was on.
 Within two months there were over four thousand miners searching for their fortunes in the canyon and over the next century miners battled the harsh New Zealand conditions in their quest for their riches.

-It took 22 years to complete the road as large sections of it needed to be carved out of the vertical cliff face using only black gunpowder and hand drills.
+Skippers Canyon remained highly inaccessible until the building of the Skippers Road in the 1880’s.
+It took 8 years to complete the first 20km stretch of road as large sections of it needed to be carved out of the vertical cliff face using only star headed drills and black gunpowder.
 The building of Skippers Road was deemed an engineering feat in itself and today is considered a site of outstanding heritage significance.

 Today, as 5th generation locals, we are proud to offer you the opportunity to see and appreciate the grandeur of Skippers Canyon and Jet boat the upper reaches of the Shotover River.
 This is a truly unique backcountry experience with dramatic landscapes and fascinating history.